-College of the Sequoias Community College District is seeking a candidate to fill a full-time, tenure-track position in the Biology Department beginning August 2018.
+College of the Sequoias Community College District is seeking a candidate to fill a permanent tenure-track position in the Biology Department beginning August 2021.

 The primary teaching assignment will be in Anatomy/Physiology.
-Other teaching assignments may include general education biology courses, or other biology classes as determined by the college.
-Assignment may include evening classes, weekend classes, and teaching at any of our locations (Visalia, Hanford, and/or Tulare).
+Other teachings may include general education biology courses, or other biology classes as determined by the college.
+Assignments may include evening classes, weekend classes, and teaching at any of our locations (Visalia, Hanford, and/or Tulare).

-Participation in the governance of the College by way of committee assignments is expected.
-Other responsibilities include maintenance of a number of office hours, full participation in departmental responsibilities, and the willingness to create and/or participate in and sustain an atmosphere of equality which is respectful of diversity campus wide.
+Participation in the governance of the District by way of committee assignments is expected.
+Other responsibilities include maintenance of a number of office hours, full participation in departmental responsibilities and the willingness to create and/or participate in and sustain an atmosphere of equity which is respectful of diversity campus wide.

-Note: If claiming equivalency, please complete and submit the appropriate Equivalency paperwork found at: http://www.cos.edu/About/HumanResources/Pages/Equivalency-Policy.aspx.
-Your equivalency paperwork must be submitted as a "supplemental attachment" within the "Attachment" section of this application.
+Note: If claiming equivalency, please complete and submit the appropriate Equivalency paperwork found at: College of Sequoias Equivalency Administrative Procedures.
+Your equivalency paperwork must be submitted with your application, by the recruitment deadline.
+Please submit as a "supplemental attachment" within the "Attachment" section of this application.

 The Biology Department is looking for evidence of the following:

-• Diversity Statement (included within the online application).
+• Diversity Statement (included in the Supplemental Questions)

-• Letter of interest which addresses the Desirable Qualifications.
+• Letter of interest (Cover Letter), which addresses the Desirable Qualifications.

 • Equivalency documents (if necessary)